Research

 Improving Verification Condition Generation

-Inference of invariants
+Inference of Invariants

 Formal Specification Language for C code

-ACSL, short for ANSI/ISO C Specification Language, is meant to express precisely and unambiguously the expected behavior of a piece of C code.
+ACSL, short for ANSI/ISO C Specification Language 29, is meant to express precisely and unambiguously the expected behavior of a piece of C code.
 It plays a central role in Frama-C, as nearly all plug-ins eventually manipulate ACSL specifications, either to generate properties that are to be verified, or to assess that the code is conforming to these specifications.
 It is thus very important to have a clear view of ACSL’s semantics in order to be sure that what you check with Frama-C is really what you mean.
-Marché contributed to a chapter 28 of the Frama-C book, describing the language in an agnostic way, independently of the various verification plug-ins that are implemented in the Frama-C platform.
+Marché contributed to a chapter 27 of the Frama-C book, describing the language in an agnostic way, independently of the various verification plug-ins that are implemented in the Frama-C platform.
 It contains many examples and exercises that introduce the main features of the language and insists on the most common pitfalls that users, even experienced ones, may encounter.

 Reasoning on mutable memory in program verification